opentelekomcloud-infra/docs-next-charts/DEPLOYMENT.md

 # Step-by-Step Deployment

+All the steps are mandatory and the order matters.

 ## Dependencies

 First we need to install all the dependencies and third components that support the functionality: